aesthetic-suite/framework/docs/config-system.md

 To visually represent depth, we use and rely on shadows.
 The `shadows` setting can be used to configure shadows, and comes in 5 sizes: extra small, small, medium, large, and extra large.

-Like other settings, shadows can be configured with scaling or explicit values.
+Like other settings, shadows can be configured with scaling or fixed values.
 Scaled shadows are calculated from extra small upwards to extra large.

 ```yaml